 IMPORTANT INFORMATION BELOW:

-Attend the 5th-grade parent meeting on Tuesday, March 22nd at 6:30 pm.
+Attend the 5th-grade online parent meeting on Tuesday, March 19th at 6:30 pm.

-If interested in percussion, attend the percussion tryouts (DATE TBD) and Saturday, March 26th instrument selection day.
-Students who do not make the percussion class will play their March 27th instrument selection.
+If interested in percussion, attend the percussion interview on Friday, March 22nd, AND Saturday, March 23rd instrument selection day.
+Students who do not make the percussion class will play their April 1st instrument selection.

 The directors will help you try out the different instruments to find what will fit you best!
 Will take between 15-20 mins.

 Percussion Interviews: All students interested in trying out for percussion MUST sign-up for a Saturday time to choose their second choice.
 This is a procedure we do every year for beginner percussion students.
 On Friday evening, we will have our percussion “try-out” (you don’t have to have previous skills, we are looking for innate coordination).
 Families who selected percussion as their first choice will receive an additional email at a later date.